naist-nlp/jalecon/README.md

 ## Cross-Validation Splits

-`cv_splits.json` contains cross-validation splits that we have used for the experiment in our paper, and which can therefore be used to replicate it or to easily compare our results with other systems.
+The file `cv_splits.json` contains cross-validation splits that we have used for the experiment in our paper, and which can therefore be used to replicate it or to easily compare our results with other systems.

 We have used:
 - 5 folds,